Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Professions/README.md

 <br>

 Instead of changing your profession choices, the Statue of Prestige will reset your level 10 skills back to level 0, for a price.
+Why would you want to do that?
+Because you get to keep every profession you already have (yes, including level 5), and you can then level up again to acquire a different profession.
+By doing this enough times, you will eventually have acquired all professions in that skill.

+Note that you will inevitably need to choose each 5th-level profession twice on your way to getting both corresponding 10th-level professions.
+When this happens, **you do NOT gain the level 5 perks twice**.
+These perks are acquired only once, on the first time you choose that profession.

-After resetting a skill, you will have to level up again to choose a different profession, but you get to keep every profession you've ever acquired (yes, including level 5).
-You will also find that leveling becomes progressively easier after each skill reset (or harder, depending on your config settings).
-By default, reseting a skill will also cause you to forget all associated recipes, but can also be turned off.
+You will also find that leveling becomes progressively easier after each skill reset (or harder, if you configure it that way).
+By default, reseting a skill will also cause you to forget all associated recipes, but that can be turned off.

 For this incredible service, the Statue of Prestige will charge you 10,000g the first time, 50,000g the second, and 100,000g the third and last time, although the cost can also be configured.
 After performing three skill resets, you should have acquired all four level 10 professions simultaneously.
 As you reset and acquire new professions your progress will be reflected on the skills page menu, either by a new colorful star, or by a growing ribbon, depending on your settings.

 This feature is included in the **Standard**, **Challenge** and **Capped** modes.
 Note that changing the mode to **None** or **Streamlined** will **not** remove any professions from your farmer.